ntphat2004-dsai/learning-pytorch/README.md

-Deep Learning with PyTorch - Learning Journey
+# **Learning Journey**

 This is my personal repository documenting my journey of learning Deep Learning with PyTorch.
 I have completed the Deep Learning with PyTorch course by mrdbourke (Mr. Daniel Bourke) and would like to share some of my practice work.

 🚀 Contents

 This repository contains my personal notes, code, and exercises completed during the course.
-To respect the author's intellectual property, I do not share the full course content.
+To respect the author's intellectual property, I do not share the full course content, just only what I got.

 💡 Objectives